bjin01/rust-suma-api/README.md

-# rest api for suma in rust with HTTP Basi Authentication
+# rest api for suma in rust with HTTP Basic Authentication
 This program offers a simple rest API for Uyuni and or SUSE Manager.
 You could make HTTP GET requests to
 * get basic information about a given system hostname.